How To More Safely Celebrate The Holidays This Year

 - Has tested positive for COVID-19 and has not completed self-isolation.

 - Has taken a COVID-19 test and is awaiting results

 - May have been exposed to someone with COVID-19 within the last 14 days

 - Is at increased risk for severe illness from COVID-19

 Keep celebrations small.
 Limit your guest list to people in your household and your COVID bubble.

-If you want to invite other people, see if everyone will agree to self-quarantine at home for 14 days beforehand, to limit the spread of COVID-19.
-For a quarantine to be most effective, guests should be able to drive to your home without stopping for meals or bathroom breaks.
-(Flying would negate a quarantine.)
+If you want to invite other people, see if everyone will agree to testing beforehand, to limit the spread of COVID-19.

 Anyone who is sick, has been in close contact with someone who has tested positive for COVID-19 or is awaiting the results of a COVID-19 test should stay home.